mrange/pt_src3/README.md

 The Dr. Doom player worked as I thought it should.
 It played NoiseTracker songs and it was architectured around the STE hardware.

+I used the Dr. Doom player as basis for my own player and pt_src3.s is therefore ultimately a derivate of the Dr. Doom player.

-# Amiga vs Atari STE
+## Amiga vs Atari STE

 The Amiga had 4 independent digital to analog sound channels with pitch and volume control.